The views expressed by the host on this program, now documented to be almost always right, 99.1% of the time.

 It was destined to happen after a certain number of years and the almost predictable market decline.

-Uh and then paying them health care when they're not working.
+But this whole concept of paying people that don't work and then paying them health care when they're not working.

-I give you social security.
+I give you Social Security.

-Social security is gonna blow up.
+Social Security is going to blow up.

 And by the way, have you heard what the Federal Reserve Chairman is saying?